rklancer/UberGlory.tmbundle/README.md

 ## License

-Copyright (c) 2011, 2010 Richard Klancer, Glenn Roberts, Siyelo
+Copyright (c) 2011, 2010 Glenn Roberts, Siyelo, Richard Klancer

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the